ccdxc/sw/venice/ui/docs/help/dashboard.md

 ---
 ## Dashboard

-The Venice dashboard provides a quick view of the following components of the Venice platform
+The PSM dashboard provides a quick view of the following components of the PSM platform

 	- Cluster
 	- Distributed Services Card